ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/power-bi-faq.md

 <!-- 3 -->
 ### Are the Business Central apps for Power BI available in languages other than English?

-Ne.
-These apps are currently only available in English.
+Číslo  These apps are currently only available in English.

 <!-- 24 -->
 ### Once a report is published on my powerbi.com workspace, can I download its pbix?